-Abstract

-In a context of demographic pressure and ecological change in sub-Saharan Africa, agricultural credit is promoted as a key lever for rural employment.
+Abstract Aims: In a context of demographic pressure and ecological change in sub-Saharan Africa, agricultural credit is promoted as a key lever for rural employment.
 This study assesses its causal impact on the employability of rice farmers in the Logone Valley in Chad.
-A mixed methodology (survey of 96 rice farmers, qualitative interviews) and econometric models (regression, instrumental variable, matching) were used to control for the endogeneity bias linked to selective access to credit.
-The results reveal that credit preferentially targets farmers already endowed with land, social capital (cooperative) and human capital (training).
-Nevertheless, its causal effect is positive: it multiplies the creation of seasonal employment by 2.32 and increases incomes (elasticity of 0.176).
+Study Design: A mixed methodology combining a survey of 96 rice farmers with qualitative interviews.
+Place and Duration of Study: Logone Valley, Chad; data collected in November 2025.
+Methodology: Econometric models (Negative Binomial regression, OLS with interaction terms, Instrumental Variable (2SLS), and Propensity Score Matching) were employed to control for endogeneity bias linked to selective access to credit.
+Results: The results reveal that credit preferentially targets farmers already endowed with land, social capital (cooperative) and human capital (training).
+Nevertheless, its causal effect is positive: it multiplies the creation of seasonal employment by 2.32 (IRR = 2.321, p = 0.003) and increases incomes (elasticity of 0.176, p < 0.001).
 However, this impact is doubly conditioned.
-It is amplified by access to training and membership in a cooperative, but is severely attenuated by climatic shocks, which reduce incomes by 41.2%.
-Economic diversification is favored, but the jobs created remain precarious.
-Agricultural credit is an effective but imperfect and vulnerable lever.
+It is amplified by access to training (interaction effect: +0.341, p = 0.047) and membership in a cooperative (interaction effect: +0.412, p = 0.008), but is severely attenuated by climatic shocks, which reduce incomes by 41.2% (β = -0.412, p = 0.003).
+Economic diversification is favored (OR = 3.459, p = 0.009), but the jobs created remain precarious.
+Conclusion: Agricultural credit is an effective but imperfect and vulnerable lever.
 Its potential is conditioned by complementary services and cancelled out by uncovered climatic risks.
 A transformation of financial policies is required, integrating climate insurance, technical support and a systemic "service package" approach for inclusive and resilient rural transformation.

-Keywords: Rural finance; rural employmentt; Climate change; Adaptation; Lake Wey; Chad.
+Keywords: Rural finance; rural employment ; Climate change; Adaptation; Lake Wey; Chad.

 1. Introduction

 Sub-Saharan Africa (SSA) is at the crossroads of demographic, economic and environmental challenges of historic magnitude.
 With the highest population growth rate in the world and a population of which more than 60% is under 25, the creation of millions of productive and decent jobs is an imperative necessity to capture the demographic dividend and ensure social stability (Filmer & Fox, 2023).
+Recent evidence from the African Development Bank (2024) indicates that the continent’s youth population will double by 2050, making the creation of productive employment an existential priority for regional stability.
 Paradoxically, while the continent's agro-sylvo-pastoral transformation potential is immense, the agricultural sector struggles to play its role as an engine of employment.
 The rural environment, where the majority of the population and poverty still reside, faces high rates of underemployment and informality, fuelling rural exodus and often perilous international migration (World Bank, 2022).

 This quest for economic opportunities is taking place in an increasingly hostile environment.
 SSA is one of the region’s most vulnerable to the effects of climate change, despite its negligible contribution to historical greenhouse gas emissions (IPCC, 2022).
+As highlighted by the latest IPCC synthesis report (IPCC, 2023), the frequency and intensity of extreme weather events in the Sahel have increased by 40% over the past two decades, directly threatening rain-fed agricultural systems.
 Rain-fed family farming, the pillar of rural economies, is directly threatened by the intensification of climate variability (recurrent droughts, irregular rainfall, destructive floods and accelerated soil degradation).
 These ecological stresses reduce yields, increase uncertainty and exacerbate conflict over resources, compromising food security and livelihoods (Benjaminsen & Ba, 2021).
 Thus, the challenge of rural development in SSA is twofold: that of creating massive employment while building systemic resilience to climatic shocks.